stnor/apache-scimple-spring-boot/README.md

 All EJB 3.0 and CDI dependencies are removed and it's a pure Spring boot 2.0 application.

-To run, clone the project and run `mvn spring-boot:run`!
+To run, clone the project and run `mvn spring-boot:run`

 There is support for JWT authentication, but it's turned off in the code.